VagnerSR/next-crud/README.md

 # CRUD App - Next.JS

 ## CRUD Next.js
-This project was developed during an Udemy course, with the intent to practice and get a little perspective on the back-end integration with the data base.
+This project was developed to practice and gain some insights into integrating the back-end with a database.

 ## Technologies:
 Next.JS 12.2<br />